-Here at Stemettes HQ, we love to discover new women in STEM and hear all about their STEM-azing research or their careers.
+Here at Stemettes HQ, we love to discover new women in STEM and hear all about their careers.
 So, we have rounded up some of our favourite TED talks by women and non-binary people in STEM to share with you.
 So grab a snack and sit back and learn something new with these womxn in STEM…

-Jedidah Isler dreamt of becoming an astrophysicist since she was a young girl, but the odds were against her: At that time, only 18 black women in the United States had ever earned a PhD in a physics-related discipline.
-In this personal talk, she shares the story of how she became the first black woman to earn a PhD in astrophysics from Yale — and her deep belief in the value of diversity to science and other STEM fields.
+Jedidah dreamt of becoming an astrophysicist since she was a young girl.
+But, the odds were against her.
+At that time, only 18 black women in the United States had ever earned a PhD in a physics-related discipline.
+In this personal talk, she shares the story of how she became the first black woman to earn a PhD in astrophysics from Yale.
+She also discusses her deep belief in the value of diversity in science and other STEM fields.
 “Do not think for one minute that because you are who you are, you cannot be who you imagine yourself to be,” she says.
-“Hold fast to those dreams and let them carry you into a world you can’t even imagine
+“Hold fast to those dreams and let them carry you into a world you can’t even imagine.

 Jedidah C. Isler is an American astrophysicist and educator and an active advocate for diversity in STEM.
 She conducts research on blazars and examines the jet streams emanating from them.
 She is currently an Assistant professor of Astrophysics at Dartmouth College.

 As a grad student, Cynthia Breazeal wondered why we were using robots on Mars, but not in our living rooms.
 The key, she realized: training robots to interact with people.
 Now she dreams up and builds robots that teach, learn — and play.
 Watch for amazing demo footage of a new kids’ game.

 Cynthia Breazeal is an American roboticist and entrepreneur.
 She is a former chief scientist and chief experience officer of Jibo, a company she co-founded in 2012 for creating social robots in the home.
 Cynthia is now a professor of media arts and sciences at MIT